ienho/EasyReact/Documents/English/BasicOperators.md

   */
 ```

-We usually want to listen in the main queue, so the `throttleOnMainQueue:` method quickly provides throttled capabilities to the main queue:
+We usually want to listen in the main queue, so the `debounceOnMainQueue:` method quickly provides debounced capabilities to the main queue:

 ```objective-c
 EZRMutableNode<NSString *> *inputNode = [EZRMutableNode new];